Preah Thong and Neang Neak

-Preah Thong Neang Neak statue symbolises the birth of Khmer land, culture, traditions and civilisation of Cambodia.
-The statue is 21 metres tall on a pedestal 6.34 metres high (27.34 metres in total) is the largest copper statue in Cambodia and It weighs in total 60 tonnes and faces the sea.
+The Preah Thong and Neang Neakii statue symbolises the birth of Khmer land, culture, traditions and civilisation of Cambodia.
+The statue is 21 metres tall, on a pedestal 6.34 metres high (27.34 metres in total), and weighs 60 tonnes, being the largest copper statue in Cambodia, facing the sea.

 History

-Preah Thong (Kaundinya I / Y Da) and Neang Neak (Queen Soma / Y Ga) are symbolic personas in Khmer culture.
+Preah Thong (Kaundinya I / Y Da) and Neang Neakii (Queen Soma / Y Ga) are symbolic personas in Khmer culture.
 They are thought to have founded the pre-Angkorian state of Funan.
-Much of Khmer wedding customs can be traced back to the marriage of Preah Thong and Neang Neak.
+Much of Khmer wedding customs can be traced back to the marriage of Preah Thong and Neang Neakii.

 According to reports by two Chinese envoys, Kang Tai and Zhu Ying, the state of Funan was established by an Indian named Kaundinya.
 In the first century CE, Kaundinya was given instruction in a dream to take a magic bow from a temple and defeat a Naga princess named Soma (Chinese: Liuye, “Willow Leaf”), the daughter of the king of the Naga.
 She later married Kaundinya and their lineage became the royal dynasty of Funan.
 Kaundinya later built a capital, Vyadhapura and the kingdom also came to be known as Kambojadeśa.

+Modern DNA research

+A December 2022 published research study, titled "Ancient DNA from Protohistoric Period Cambodia indicates that South Asians admixed with local populations as early as 1st–3rd centuries CE," analyzed the DNA of a protohistoric individual from the Wat Komnou cemetery at the Angkor Borei site in Cambodia.
+The key finding is that this individual contained a substantial level of South Asian, estimated at 40–50%.
+Radiocarbon dating result on the human bone (95% confidence interval is 78–234 calCE) indicates that this individual lived during the early period of Funan, one of the earliest states in Mainland Southeast Asia.
+This discovery aligns with one of the prominent Khmer creation lore, which recounts the marriage of an Indian merchant named Kaundinya I (Preah Thong) and a Naga (serpent deity) princess named Soma (Neang Neak).
+Their union is said to have founded the kingdom of Funan and led to the Khmer people.
+The presence of significant South Asian DNA in an individual from this early Funan period provides genetic evidence that supports the possibility of early interactions and admixture between South Asian populations and the local populations of Cambodia, potentially contributing to the origins and development of Khmer culture and state formation.